AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-50813-admin-unable-to-add-bundled-products-containing-a-slash.md

 ## Issue

-Admin cannot add bundled products containing a slash in the SKU with the *[!UICONTROL Add Products by SKU]* functionality to the admin order.
+Admin cannot add bundled products containing a slash mark (`/`) in the SKU with the *[!UICONTROL Add Products by SKU]* functionality to the admin order.

 <u>Steps to reproduce</u>: